NixOS/nixpkgs/doc/languages-frameworks/python.section.md

   variable in wrapped programs.
 * `pyproject`: Whether the pyproject format should be used.
-When set to `true`, `pypaBuildHook` will be used, and you can add the required build dependencies from `build-system.requires` to `nativeBuildInputs`.
+When set to `true`, `pypaBuildHook` will be used, and you can add the required build dependencies from `build-system.requires` to `build-system`.
 Note that the pyproject format falls back to using `setuptools`, so you can use `pyproject = true` even if the package only has a `setup.py`.
 When set to `false`, you can use the existing [hooks](#setup-hooks0 or provide your own logic to build the